Meshtastic

 MQTT and Maps

+On this map you will see blue and green dots.
+These are each nodes in our area that have chosen to share their position.
+You can also search at the top for any node seen by the mesh, including nodes not on the map.
+Green dots are MQTT contributors to this MQTT server, blue nodes are not.
 The vast majority of us have chosen not to use MQTT with Meshtastic in the spirit of embracing the RF mesh itself.
 However, we do utilize our own MQTT server for exchanging position data which is plotted on a map.
 This is helpful for understanding where the mesh needs to grow, and is helpful for onboarding new users.

 - Use the Layers menu in the top right to view Node types and Overlays.